athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/team-market-product_.jpg" class="image2">

-I'm getting better at this.
-I can't honestly say that my first few angel investments ticked all the boxes, but my more recent ones do, or at least I think they do.

 What about traction?
 Well, at the valuation ranges I invest, startups rarely have any traction worth mentioning.
 Besides:

 *"The dirty secret is that there is no such thing as traction pitches anymore.
 Because as every company knows -- the best days are always yet to come."* -- [Kevin Kwok](https://kwokchain.com/2021/09/29/narrative-distillation-1/)